Mr-Smyth/circles/docs/LogicWalkthrough.md

             # END RESULT HERE SHOULD HAVE A LIST DICTIONARIES CONTAINING ALL SIBLINGS

-            INSERT THE LIST_OF_SIBLINGS INTO MONGODB
+            INSERT THE LIST_OF_SIBLINGS INTO MongoDB

             THIS RETURNS A LIST OF THE IDS
             ADD JOHNS ID TO THIS LIST.